VibhorAgrawal2003/Coding-Solutions/README.md

 ---

 A collection of algorithms and programs I submitted as solutions for various competitive programming questions.
 This is for educational and progress-tracking purpose.
 As of now, all solutions are in C++.
-They were tested using the following command:
+They were compiled using the following command:

 ```
 g++ -std=c++11 -O2 -Wall solution.cpp